Alex-CodeLab/django-base-template/README.md

 ## About ##

-This 'best practice' template is based off of the work of [Mozilla Playdoh][playdoh] and [Two Scoops of Django][twoscoops], as well as experience with other Django layouts/project templates.
+This 'best practice' template is based off of the work of Mozilla Playdoh, Two Scoops of Django and [django-base-template](https://github.com/xenith/django-base-template).
 It aims to be simple, yet complete.

 This version of the project template includes new options for Django 1.8